Ultimate Brain Games (1995 video game): History

 On September 24, 1993, Telegames was signed by Atari Corporation to be one of the first third-party developers for their then-upcoming Jaguar console and along with European Soccer Challenge, Ultimate Brain Games was one of the first titles to be officially announced for it.
 Ultimate Brain Games was then mentioned once more by online magazine Atari Explorer Online on their January 1994 issue, which detailed several of the features that were going to be included in the title at its launch.
-The game was later listed for the Jaguar across various video game magazines as early as March 1994, however it had no set release date for launch.
+The game was later listed for the Jaguar across various video game magazines as early as March 1994, but it had no set release date for launch.

 After Summer CES '94 and the release of the Jaguar conversion of Brutal Sports Football, which still mentioned the game as an upcoming title alongside European Soccer Challenge on its instruction manual, it was advertised to be released between December 1994 and 1995.
 Both Atari Explorer Online and print publications previewed the title in the next year, listing its several features and now planned for a Q1/Q2 1995 release, in addition of showcasing visuals that are different to those from early advertisements in the past year, as well as its preliminary cover art design.
 This preliminary box and magazine screenshots also revealed the logo of Teque London, indicating they were the main developers of the project.

 However, internal documents from both Atari Corp. and Telegames revealed that development of the cartridge version was halted by Teque London at the request of the latter per order from Atari in order to develop a version for the Jaguar CD instead.
 The documents also revealed Telegame's plans of developing a PC version for revenue stream after completing the Jaguar CD port.
 Neither the Jaguar, Jaguar CD and PC version of Ultimate Brain Games were officially released to the general public, with both Terry Grantham and Pete Mortimer of Telegames stating years later the reasons why game went unreleased was due to Atari exiting from the home video game console market and low sales of their published titles that ultimately proved to be unprofitable, which prompted suspension of development of any upcoming title under their label.